Image ALT {ALT}

 Not all cases of bad breath start with your teeth.
 Sometimes, the real culprit is your tonsils — especially if you often get sore throats, strep, or have a history of tonsillitis.

-These stones tend to collect in the crevices of the tonsils and can produce a strong, unpleasant odor.
+Tonsil stones often collect in the natural folds of the tonsils and may cause a noticeable, unpleasant odor.

 Metabolism and Bad Breath: What's the Link?